The best 3D modelling apps for iPad

 Reasons to avoid

 Autodesk is a huge name in the 3D space.
-Their entertainment focused software, like Maya and 3DsMax have been headline acts for decades now and their other, CAD based, apps are even bigger.
+Their entertainment-focused software, like Maya and 3ds Max, has been a headline act for decades now, and their other CAD-based apps are even bigger.

-AutoCAD is probably the best known CAD software around and, while there is an iOS version that didn't make the list, mostly because Shapr3D took the crown.
-However, they are also the developer of TinkerCAD, a much loved suite of tools that started out as browser based but has now got its own app.
+AutoCAD is probably the best-known CAD software around, and while there is an iOS version that didn't make the list, it's mostly because Shapr3D took the crown.
+However, they are also the developer of TinkerCAD, a much-loved suite of tools that started out as browser-based but has now got its own app.

-TinkerCAD isn't as sophisticated as some other tools but it's free, simple to use and has one super power and that is its ability to help people learn.
+TinkerCAD isn't as sophisticated as some other tools, but it's free, simple to use, and has one superpower: its ability to help people learn.
 Not just CAD either.
-There are sections of the app for learning and creating electronics circuits and some great tools for learning code, visually.
+There are sections of the app for learning and creating electronic circuits, as well as great tools for learning code visually.

 The CAD tools are fine, although nothing exceptional.
-This is much more about placing primitives and making adjustments to parameters, then combining them to create more complex objects.
-Think of it more like a creative Minecraft and you won't be far off.
+This is much more about placing primitives and adjusting parameters than about combining them to create more complex objects.
+Think of it more like a creative Minecraft, and you won't be far off.

 The interface is also basic.
-It's not the most pleasing or modern UI you will have seen but it serves it's purpose well and everything is where you expect to find it.
+It's not the most pleasing or modern UI you've seen, but it serves its purpose well, and everything is where you expect it to be.

-Bu the point of TinkerCAD isn't to be the most powerful.
-It's purpose is to guide newcomers to this space, give them the fundamentals to get started, exploring the joys of design and act as a form of gateway into what is possible and for that it is a roaring success.
-Oh and it is completely free, either browser based or as an app.
+But the point of TinkerCAD isn't to be the most powerful.
+Its purpose is to guide newcomers to this space, give them the fundamentals to get started, exploring the joys of design and act as a form of gateway into what is possible, and for that it is a roaring success.
+Oh, and it is completely free, either browser-based or as an app.

 That said, it does have some fun functionality to play with.
-You can use AR to visualise your designs in the real world, you can turn your models into lego-style brick objects, or even do some physics simulation.
+You can use AR to visualise your designs in the real world, turn your models into LEGO-style brick objects, or even run physics simulations.

-Of course at some point you'll want to progress to more capable software and for that you can either send your projects to Autodesk's Fusion software, or look at other options, like those listed here.,
+Of course, at some point you'll want to move to more capable software, and for that you can either send your projects to Autodesk Fusion or look at other options, like those listed here.

 Specifications